 Before continuing to the secure Voter Registration Portal to register, here is what you need to know:

-- To be included on the list of electors, on election day you must be at least 18 years of age, a Canadian citizen, and a resident of Nunavut for at least 12 months prior polling day.
+- To be included on the voters list, you must be at least 18 years of age on election day, a Canadian citizen, and a resident of Nunavut for at least 12 months prior election day.

 - To lookup your registration or register: You will need to supply your legal name, (even if you go by your middle name use your legal first name as it appears on your Government ID or Passport), current civic address (this is your house or apartment address, not your mailing address) and date of birth.
 If you have moved, changed your name, or need to correct your civic address (primary residence) continue with registration.

 - Updating your information, after you have confirmed you are registered

 You will be able to update your information, this includes your address and any other corrections.